anoma/juvix/docs/README.md

 In Atkey's QTT, there is no $\Sigma$-types but instead tensor product types.
 As with any other elimination rule, in the principal judgement, we synthetise a type.
-In our case, the principal judgemente shows up in the first premise, which is the fact that $M$ is a tensor product type.
+In our case, the principal judgement shows up in the first premise, which is the fact that $M$ is a tensor product type.
 If we infer that, the types $A$ and $B$ become known facts.
 Then, the type $C$, depending on $A$ and $B$ become checkable, also making the next judgement checking.